Katheryne B. Willock Library Research Award

 Do you have any examples of winning entries?

-Yes, the winning entries for the 2011 and 2012 Library Research Award are available in the UA Campus Repository.
+Yes, the winning entries for the 2011-2013 Library Research Award are available in the UA Campus Repository.

 Still have unanswered questions?